 - Click the push notification or open the Hub app itself and find the post ready for publishing.
 Click Publish at the bottom right of the post.

-Your post's media files are now saved to your phone and your post text is copied to the clipboard.
+Your post's media files are now saved to your phone and your post text or Story URL/Swipe-Up is copied to the clipboard.
 The Instagram app is automatically opened.
 Make sure you are logged into the correct account and choose to create a new post or Story in the Instagram app, just like you'd normally create an Instagram post.

 - Apply any other settings to your post.
 Once you're satisfied, publish the Instagram post.